Technical Vs non-technical skills

 Joining the Doula Association of Ireland

 All membership applications will be reviewed by DAI Committee.
 Once accepted, the relevant membership fee can be paid.
-When payment is complete the new member will receive a receipt, membership card and an emailed DAI paperwork pack which includes sample client booking form, evaluation forms for clients and HCPs, and details for completing our Data Collection forms.
+When payment is complete the new member will receive a receipt, profile on our website and access to our private Facebook Group.

 In joining the Doula Association of Ireland prospective members also agree to abide by our code of ethics.
 Please ensure that you have read these terms and are happy to incorporate them in your work before sending in your application form.